Adaptive Integrate-and-Fire Time Encoding Machine with Quantization: Problem Formulation And Preliminaries

-For the periodic sampling method, the Shannon-Nyquist theorem dictates that a $ 2\Omega \text{-BL}$ signal, $x(t)$, can be perfectly reconstructed from its discrete samples $x(nT_s)$ when sampled at a rate no less than the Nyquist rate, $\frac{\Omega}{\pi}$ \cite{nyquist1928certain}.\off{ The oversampling factor, represented as $OS_p > 1$, defines the ratio of the actual sampling rate to the Nyquist rate.}
+For the periodic sampling method, the Shannon-Nyquist theorem dictates that a $2\Omega$-BL signal, $x(t)$, can be perfectly reconstructed from its discrete samples $x(nT_s)$ when sampled at a rate no less than the Nyquist rate, $\frac{\Omega}{\pi}$ \cite{nyquist1928certain}.

+The recovery of an analog signal from its time-encoded output in IF-TEM has been extensively studied in previous works.
+Lazar and Tóth \cite{lazar2004perfect} proposed an algorithm for the perfect reconstruction of BL and $c_{\text{max}}$-bounded signals from an ASDM sampler.
+This approach was later extended in \cite{lazar2004time} to adapt the method for IF-TEM with a refractory period.
+Subsequently, Lazar et al.\ in \cite{lazar2006real,lazar2008overcomplete} further developed the work in \cite{lazar2004perfect} by introducing a real-time recovery algorithm for ASDM output that utilizes a segment-based recovery approach.
+Moreover, Lazar et al.\ in \cite{lazar2005fast} proposed a fast recovery algorithm for ASDM.

+While these works focused on bandlimited signals, Thao et al.\ \cite{thao2023bandlimited} examined various methods for decoding bandlimited signals from leaky IF-TEM output, where the leaky mechanism introduces an additional decay term that affects the timing of threshold crossings.
+They extended the Projection Onto Convex Sets (POCS) method and compared it to previous decoding approaches.
+In contrast, Alexandru et al.\ \cite{alexandru2019reconstructing} analyzed the reconstruction of non-bandlimited signals from IF-TEM output, addressing a different class of signals.
+Recent works such as \cite{florescu2023time} considered recovery of sparse signals using flexible filter-based time encoding frameworks.

+\off{ With IF-TEM, the reconstruction of a $2\Omega \text{-BL}$ signal from its time output has been extensively studied for input signals that are $c_{\text{max}}$-bounded with finite energy $E$ \cite{lazar2004time, lazar2005time, lazar2003time}.}